lunarmodules/Penlight/docs_topics/07-functional.md

     > = tablex.map2(_1+_2,{1,2,3}, {10,20,30})
     {11,22,33}

-These expressions can use arbitrary functions, altho they must first be registered with the functional library. `func.register` brings in a single function, and `func.import` brings in a whole table of functions, such as `math`.
+These expressions can use arbitrary functions, although they must first be registered with the functional library. `func.register` brings in a single function, and `func.import` brings in a whole table of functions, such as `math`.